The Senior Capstone in Religious Studies consists of two components:

-Each senior is required to write a 13 to 15 page paper on a topic of particular interest to her or him.
-Both a draft of the paper and a final paper will be written during the course of the fall semester in the Senior Seminar.
+Each senior is required to write a 15-20 page paper on a topic of particular interest to her or him.
+A draft of the senior paper will be written during the course of the fall semester in the Senior Seminar.
 A final version of the paper will be submitted in the spring semester.
 The Senior Paper should be a significantly revised version of the essay submitted in the Senior Seminar.

-The topic should be formulated in discussion with a faculty mentor in whose area of expertise the topic falls.
-The faculty mentor for the Senior Paper does not have to be the student's faculty advisor.
-It is presumed that seniors have completed course work that has prepared them to write on the proposed topic that they have chosen to pursue.

 All students are expected to use element(s) of theory and methodologies learned in religious studies courses to illuminate their topics.
-All members of the Religious Studies faculty will evaluate all senior papers on the basis of these factors: 1) the clarity of the thesis, 2) demonstration of careful research, 3) organization and cohesive argument, including polished articulation of ideas and careful attention to English grammar and style and 4) proper citation.
+All members of the Religious Studies faculty will evaluate all senior papers on the basis of the following factors: 1) the clarity of the thesis, 2) demonstration of careful research, 3) organization and cohesive argument, including polished articulation of ideas and careful attention to English grammar and style, 4) proper citation, and 5) intellectual ambition.
 Deficiencies in these areas will require further editing or rewriting.

 Students with an overall collegiate grade-point average of 3.25 or better and 3.50 or better in Religious Studies courses are eligible to submit a proposal for an honors project.
 Honors candidates will not write the Senior Paper described above, but a chapter of the Honors paper, due in December, will substitute.
 Honors candidates select a field of concentration entailing 1 unit of advanced research and writing in an independent study under the supervision of one or more faculty mentors.
 Research will culminate in a thesis of 60-100 pages.
 One chapter of the thesis must be completed by the end of the first semester.
 (This chapter may be submitted to fulfill the Senior Paper, should the student choose not to continue with Honors; it will also be used by the faculty to determine whether the student should continue with Honors).
 The finished thesis is due in April.
 An outside examiner in the field of Religious Studies will read the thesis and will conduct an hour-long oral examination with the candidate for Honors, late in April or early in May.
 If you intend to propose Honors, please be in touch in a timely fashion with both the Chair and the faculty member(s) most likely to be overseeing your independent research.
 Soon after classes begin, submit a 2 to 3 page (double-spaced) Honors proposal, a bibliography, and the list of courses you have taken in Religious Studies, as well as any other relevant coursework, either at Kenyon or elsewhere.